pakal/django-compat-patcher/django_deprecation_timeline_notes.rst

 - The SQL management commands for apps without migrations, sql, sqlall, sqlclear, sqldropindexes, and sqlindexes, will be removed. :kind:`DELETION` [WONTFIX]
 - Support for automatic loading of initial_data fixtures and initial SQL data will be removed. :kind:`BEHAVIOUR` [WONTFIX]
 - All models will need to be defined inside an installed application or declare an explicit app_label.
 Furthermore, it won't be possible to import them before their application is loaded.
 In particular, it won't be possible to import models inside the root package of their application. :kind:`BEHAVIOUR` [WONTFIX]
 - The model and form IPAddressField will be removed.
-A stub field will remain for compatibility with historical migrations. :kind:`DELETION` [WONTFIX]
+A stub field will remain for compatibility with historical migrations. :kind:`DELETION` [FIXED, but for forms only]
 - AppCommand.handle_app() will no longer be supported. :kind:`DELETION` [FIXED]
-- RequestSite and get_current_site() will no longer be importable from django.contrib.sites.models.
+- RequestSite and get_current_site() will no longer be importable from django.contrib.sites.models. :kind:`DELETION` [FIXED]
 - FastCGI support via the runfcgi management command will be removed.
 Please deploy your project using WSGI.
 - django.utils.datastructures.SortedDict will be removed.
-Use collections.OrderedDict from the Python standard library instead.
-[FIXED]
+Use collections.OrderedDict from the Python standard library instead. :kind:`DELETION` [FIXED]
 - ModelAdmin.declared_fieldsets will be removed.
 - Instances of util.py in the Django codebase have been renamed to utils.py in an effort to unify all util and utils references.
 The modules that provided backwards compatibility will be removed: